jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Fin Fang Foom
 Set: Monsters Unleashed!
 Fin Fang Foom and Leviathon Hydra are each able to attack multiple enemies at once.
 When they do, they will strike with their full ATK against each defender, and the defenders will total up their ATK to strike back.

+# Gambit
+Set: Resistance
+Note that discarding a card includes Power Ups.
+So each time any character on your side Powers Up, Gambit will gain an XP.

 # Goblin Queen
 Set: A-Force